gillianbc/spring-unittesting-dataservice/README.md

 * BeanMaker - @Configuration tells spring to look in this class for beans to manage.  @Bean on a method tells spring to run this method, put the returned object into the application context

 * MachineLearningService - impl class of the DataModelService.
-Annotated with @Service and named "mach" so Spring will manage it in the application context and call it "mach".
-Autowires a String with name "yellowfruit". i.e. asks Spring to look in the app context for a bean of type String with name "yellowfruit".
+Annotated with @Service and named "mach" so Spring will manage it in the application context and call it "mach".  **Field Autowiring** - Autowires a String field with name "yellowfruit". i.e. asks Spring to look in the app context for a bean of type String with name "yellowfruit".
 There is a getFruit() method that returns this String.

 # What the test classes do